TonyNyagah/local-library/README.md

 Some of the features to try out include:
 - [ ] Fixture implementation.
   - [ ] Link on how to add data to a new application - https://dev.to/mungaigikure/set-up-and-load-initial-data-in-django-2gg8
-- [ ] Use pre-commit and commitizen to manage commits.
+- [x] Use pre-commit and commitizen to manage commits.
 - [ ] Containerizing the application with Docker.
 - [ ] CI/CD integration.
+- [ ] Implement recommendations from the `Two Scoops of Django` book after completing the tutorial.

 #### Steps to take before committing
 Run the following commands in sequence: